-Has your Lincoln Navigator been seeming down lately?
-Even if you don’t have a suspension warning light on your Navigator, you may have noticed other symptoms of a worn out suspension.
+Has your Lincoln Navigator been having more and more suspension problems lately?
+Even if you don’t have a suspension warning light on your Navigator, you may have noticed other symptoms of a worn-out suspension.

 Perhaps the most common sign of Lincoln Navigator air suspension failure is a sagging rear end of the vehicle.
 Another way to tell if your suspension has gone bad is if your Navigator does a “nose dive” when coming to a stop.
 That’s when the rear end lifts up and the front end dips down.